opendistro/for-elasticsearch-docs/docs/security-configuration/openid-connect.md

 ## TLS settings

-In order to prevent man-in-the-middle attacks, you should secure the connection between the Security plugin and your IdP with TLS.
+To prevent man-in-the-middle attacks, you should secure the connection between the Security plugin and your IdP with TLS.

 ### Enabling TLS